Ka Hikitia — Managing for Success 2008-2012

 Ka Hikitia — Managing for Success 2008–2012 is about changing and transforming the education system to ensure all students have the opportunity to gain the skills and knowledge they need to realise their potential and succeed.

-Ka Hikitia – Managing for Success 2008–2012 is a strategy that sets out specific outcomes, priorities for action and targets over the five-year period of 2008 to 2012 to realise Māori potential.
+Ka Hikitia — Managing for Success 2008–2012 sets out specific outcomes, priorities for action and targets over the 5 year period 2008 to 2012 to realise Māori potential.

 Primarily it aims to influence the thinking, policy, practice and services of the Ministry of Education and the government agencies responsible for education by building on the latest research evidence and from the ideas, experiences, hopes and aspirations of Māori throughout the country.

-Ka Hikitia – Managing for Success 2008–2012 spans the entire education sector and identifies four main focus areas where the evidence shows co-ordinated activity will have the most impact.
-They are:
+Ka Hikitia — Managing for Success 2008–2012 spans the entire education sector and identifies 4 focus areas where the evidence shows co-ordinated activity will have the most impact.

 The overarching strategic intent of Ka Hikitia — Managing for Success 2008–2012 is ‘Māori enjoying and achieving education success as Māori’.

-The strategic intent will be realised through four broad learner outcomes.
-They are:
+The strategic intent will be realised through 4 broad learner outcomes.

 - Māori learners gaining the universal skills and knowledge needed to successfully participate in and contribute to Aotearoa New Zealand and the world.